 Stackable containers are another excellent solution for organizing this space.
 The reason shelves and stackable organizing solutions are so inviting is that they allow you to make the most of the area by organizing vertically rather than just at the base of the cabinet.

 A great idea is to use stackable containers from your local office or department store.
 Find a container with deep drawers that can be shut easily.
 This will help you store smaller and loose items under your sink without worrying about them getting lost or damaged.
 Stackable drawers are a great place to store sponges and folded towels because they can stay dry and out of the way.

-are another favorite when it comes to organizing under the kitchen sink.
-Lazy susans allow you to place items like your spray bottles and other cleaning solutions on the spinning platform and cycle the lazy susan as needed to grab the supplies you need.
+your spray bottles and other cleaning solutions on the spinning platform and cycle the Lazy Susan as needed to grab the supplies you need. are another favorite when it comes to organizing under the kitchen sink.
+Lazy Susans allow you to place items like

-Lazy susans prevent you from having to reach deep into the bowels under your sink just to find what you need.
-The spinning mechanism is excellent for people who want to grab what they need as quickly as they can.
+Lazy Susans prevent you from having to reach deep into the bowels under your sink just to find what you need.
+The spinning mechanism is excellent for people who want to grab what they need as quickly as they can, says Apartment Therapy.

 Cabinet door hangers